sushmaunnibhavi/COLLEGE_NETWORK/README.md

 ### Prerequisites

-Setup virtual environment using:python3 -m venv myvenv Create a requirements.txt file and install django using pip install -r requirements.txt Create a project using django-admin startproject mysite .
+Setup virtual environment using:python3 -m venv myvenv.

+Create a requirements.txt file and install django using pip install -r requirements.txt

+Create a project using django-admin startproject mysite .

 ## Running the tests